Splitting Symplectic Monodromy: Type Milnor fibres

 \begin{lem} There is a commuting diagram

 \end{lem}

+\begin{proof} On any Weinstein manifold, the Rabinowitz Fukaya category is algebraically determined from the wrapped category as the `categorical formal punctured neighbourhood of infinity' (given by quotienting out proper modules), cf.~\cite{GGV} and the definition in Section \ref{Sec:flavours}, which defines the first arrow on the bottom line.
+The wrapped and compact Fukaya categories are in this case Koszul dual\footnote{Since $n\geq 3$, the compact category $\scrF(A_k^{(n)})$ is a Koszul dualising subcategory of $\scrW(A_k^{(n)})$; this follows by combining results of~\cite{AbSm-plumbing} and~\cite{Kalck-Yang}, cf.~the discussion of Koszul duality later in Section \ref{sec:marked-bordered-surfaces} (which encompasses this case when $n=3$, viewing the $A_k^{(n)}$-Milnor fibres as special cases of the 3-folds associated to marked bordered surfaces; the arguments when $n>3$ are identical).}, which defines the left vertical arrow.

-\begin{proof} Any autoequivalence of the wrapped category preserves the compact category.
-Ikeda \cite[Section 7]{Ikeda} constructs the top arrow using the action on the heart exchange graph.
+Commutativity of the diagram amounts to the fact that both horizontal arrows are given by the action of autoequivalences on the heart exchange graph.
+In more detail, Ikeda \cite[Section 7]{Ikeda} constructs the top arrow directly using the action on the heart exchange graph.
 The quotient of the heart exchange graph by the braid group action is identified with the cluster exchange graph of $\scrR(A_k^{(n)})$ by \cite{King-QiuYu-cluster}.
 Furthermore the cluster exchange graph is purely combinatorial, as discussed above, and the bottom right map is constructed using the action on the cluster exchange graph. \end{proof}

 \begin{rmk} It seems likely that the simplicial automorphism group of the cluster exchange graph is given by the mapping class group of the marked surface, which in this case is just the given cyclic group.
 This is known in the case of triangulations (here corresponding to the 3-fold case), but does not seem to have been written down for $m$-angulations in general.
 That would give a more direct argument for the previous result. \end{rmk}